Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the past, this area had three hamlets: Loi Hoa Dong, Bau May located between National Highway 1 (now National Highway 22A) and Tinh Phong.
 In 1908, the village merged these three hamlets and called it An Duc or An Duoc hamlet.

-Leaving Trang land, Pham Van Tan's daughter, Pham Thi Tuoi, married and returned to Go Dau to continue reclaiming land.
+Leaving Trang land, Pham Van Tan's daughter, Pham Thi Tuoi, married and returned to Go Dau to continue reclaiming the land.
 Her house was next to the stream (now in Suoi Cao A, Phuoc Dong commune), where she taught martial arts to the local residents.

-According to local people, she also opened a tea shop as a resting place for people going into the forest.
+According to the local people, she also opened a tea shop as a resting place for people going into the forest.
 To this day, her name has become a place name of the hamlet, the market, the bridge and in folk poetry.

 img